 Develop your professional and creative writing skills, working across a spectrum of genres including fiction, creative nonfiction, journalism, public relations, technical writing, speechwriting, and web authoring.

-Consider a minor in English to improve your writing, communications, and critical thinking skills: all qualities that employers value highly.
+Consider a minor to improve your writing, communications, and critical thinking skills: all qualities that employers value highly.

 - Publish your work in Corridors, an e-journal of student essays; Dart, a pop-culture magazine; or Temper, a literary review

 - Pursue internships in communications, editing, journalism, professional writing, publishing, and more

 - Join the Literary Society, write for The Torch student newspaper, or DJ on WUMD 89.3FM

 - Honors College: take advanced courses, pursue research, and be part of a community of scholars

 - Study Abroad: earn academic credits and gain a global perspective on your field